 B&Bs and Hotels

-I did see the potential for wild camping but it was not something I wanted to do on my own.
-I only met one other party attempting to camp during my week on the trail (September 2016), so there wasn’t even much opportunity to join with others.
+I did see some potential for wild camping on the trail but it was not something I wanted to do on my own.
+I only met one other party attempting to camp during my week on the trail, so there wasn’t even much opportunity to join with others.

 Accommodation tip – Avoid starting on a weekend

 While at first glance there appears to be many B&B and hotel options around the trail, demand is actually quite close to supply at certain times.

 With many walkers setting out on Saturday with an 8-day itinerary, there are inevitable bottlenecks.
 Starting on a Sunday and aiming for 7 days, I caught up the large numbers of ‘Saturday starters’ on Tuesday.

 It was difficult to book B&Bs at the two locations my mother and I had picked for overnight stays due to the amount of these ‘Saturday starters.’
 The number one piece of South Downs Way advice I could give you is to not start on a Saturday or Sunday!

 If you need any more South Downs Way advice, ask below!

 Subscribe to our monthly email newsletter and receive a round-up of our latest outdoor adventures plus other exciting beyond the beaten path destinations